AviatrixSystems/Docs/HowTos/ipmotion.rst

 -------------------------------------

-This field is about specifying 10 IP addresses that are not being used by any running VMs to be reserved by Aviatrix gateway.
-For example, if you specify 172.16.1.50-172.16.1.60 as gateway reserved IP address, it means that these range of IP addresses are not currently used by any VM on the subnet, they cannot be used during migration phase either.
+This field is about specifying 10 IP addresses that are not being used by any running VMs and reserve these addresses for Aviatrix gateway.
+For example, if you specify 172.16.1.100-172.16.1.110 as gateway reserved IP address, it means that these range of IP addresses are not currently used by any VM on the subnet, they are reserved by Aviatrix during migration phase.

 Note AWS reserves the first 3 IP addresses of a subnet in VPC.
 For example, if the VPC subnet is 172.16.1.0/24, the first 3 addresses